Dgandhi610/DhruviSoapSide/DhruviSoapSide/Readme.txt

 3:30- completed part-7 search
 Also, created About Us page displaying brief description about the company.
 Created AboutUs.cshtml file in Home folder. linked it in layout.cshtml file.
+adding search by productName and brandName

+6:56 startng part-8
+As I have already added the field while seeding database, for Quality, I did not need to create one for rating.

+I skipped that part and started part-9